By Kiana Rad

 So there are many ways in which the Switch can be played but how is the functionality of the console?
 Well, in my opinion, it is one of the highest functioning handheld consoles on the market right now.
 The one negative I may express is that not a whole lot of well-known games are available to the Switch at the moment, but as there is a whole line up being announced for the upcoming year I have no doubt in my mind that this will change very soon.
 Besides this, the gaming experience is unlike anything else I’ve seen.
 Here are some key features that make it a smart gaming buy.

 The Switch’s console screen is a large 6.2 inches and also includes a 1080p by 720p LCD display with added touchscreen features, making the gaming experience fully immersive and very high quality.

 Although there have been a lot of complaints about the battery life being too short on the console, I believe that for a larger handheld console with the much larger screen and higher display quality than its predecessors it is sufficient enough.
 Plus for the first time, a USB-C charging port has been added to the console for a faster charge as well as more seamless connectivity to the docking system.

-Now this console may not be good for people who don’t like lots of different pieces and add ons, but the two ‘joy cons’ attached to the console having the ability to detach and become two separate remotes actually works in favor of gamers who prefer multiplayer.
-For the first time we see a console that comes with a single controller when attached to the console or controller frame, and can also transform to become two smaller ready to use remotes when detached.
+Now, this console may not be good for people who don’t like lots of different pieces and add ons, but the two ‘joy-cons’ attached to the console having the ability to detach and become two separate remotes actually work in favour of gamers who prefer multiplayer.
+For the first time, we see a console that comes with a single controller when attached to the console or controller frame, and can also transform to become two smaller ready to use remotes when detached.
 It clearly shows that the Switch is meant to be shared.